Stock market today: Wall Street steadies after selloff as reports suggest US economy may be cooling

-The S&P 500 was 0.1% higher in morning trading, coming off a 1.4% tumble that had sent it to its lowest level in four months.
-The Dow Jones Industrial Average was down 52 points, or 0.2%, a day after wiping out its gains for the year so far.
-The Nasdaq composite was 0.4% higher, as of 10:15 a.m.
+The S&P 500 was 0.2% higher in afternoon trading, coming off a 1.4% tumble that had sent it to its lowest level in four months.
+The Dow Jones Industrial Average fell 37 points, or 0.1%, to 32,965, a day after wiping out its gains for the year so far.
+The Nasdaq composite was 0.8% higher, as of 2:29 p.m.
 Eastern time.

-Stocks have struggled since the summer under the weight of soaring Treasury yields in the bond market, which have touched their highest levels in more than a decade.
+Stocks have struggled since the summer under the weight of soaring Treasury yields in the bond market.
 High yields undercut stock prices by pulling investment dollars away from stocks and into bonds.
 They also crimp corporate profits by making borrowing more expensive.

 Yields fell and then pared their losses following a couple mixed reports on the economy.
 The first indicated hiring by employers outside the government was weaker last month than expected.